GISMentors/geopython-english/vectors/ogr.rst

     >>> feature.Destroy()
     >>> ds.Destroy()

-now we can check the result
+And now we can check the result.

 .. code:: python